Khaled-Mahmmoud/MyCompetitiveProgramming/Containers.md

 upper_bound(v.begin(),v.end(),p);   // correct
 Complexity : log(n)

-// find: Searches the container for an element equivalent to val and returns an iterator to it if found otherwise it returns an iterator to container::end. it = s.find(3) // where s is set it = find(v.begin,v.end(),3)  // where v is vector Complexity : linear for sequence conainers and Logarithmic for associative and unordered_associative containers
+// find: Searches the container for an element equivalent to val and returns an iterator to it if found otherwise it returns an iterator to container::end it = s.find(3) // where s is set it = find(v.begin,v.end(),3)  // where v is vector Complexity : linear for sequence conainers and Logarithmic for associative and unordered_associative containers